ZoomQuiet/ZoomQuiet.io/content/IMHO/yw-on-oop.md

 (或正确的执行它们).

 The design patterns are completely nonsense to me and I never used them.
 When I first heard about them I was already a PhD student at Cornell doing some PL research.
-I was curious about the book’s fame and borrowed one from the library.
+I was curious about the book's fame and borrowed one from the library.
 But I soon found a mapping from all those weird names to the programming techniques I have been using all the time.
-I don’t understand how such a book as GoF can ever be published which contains nothing but just giving new and weird names to existing programming techniques that I use every day.
-If you say the purpose of writing this book is to “improve communication of programmers”, then I would write a book and give new names to air, water and all kinds of food, in order to “improve the communication of all human beings”.
+I don't understand how such a book as GoF can ever be published which contains nothing but just giving new and weird names to existing programming techniques that I use every day.
+If you say the purpose of writing this book is to "improve communication of programmers", then I would write a book and give new names to air, water and all kinds of food, in order to "improve the communication of all human beings".

 这类设计模式完全是胡说八道,
 俺从未使用过它们.